KorolPaul/tokenz/wp-content/plugins/photo-gallery/readme.txt

 [Export/Import Add-on](https://web-dorado.com/products/wordpress-photo-gallery-plugin/add-ons/export-import.html)  Export/import galleries, albums and all related data from one WordPress site to another.

 ###IMPORTANT:
-If you think you found a bug in Photo Gallery or have any problem/question concerning the plugin, please check out [Photo Gallery Support Forum](https://wordpress.org/support/plugin/photo-gallery) in our website.
+If you think you found a bug in Photo Gallery or have any problem/question concerning the plugin, please check out [Support Forum](https://wordpress.org/support/plugin/photo-gallery) in our website.
 If you do not find a solution here, do not hesitate to [click here to contact us](https://web-dorado.com/support/contact-us.html).

 == Installation ==